 There are two standardized reports in the GATA system that all grantees are required to submit.
 These reports are the Periodic Performance Report (PPR) and the Periodic Financial Report (PFR).
+More information about these reports and other grantee resources can be found on the DCEO Grantee Resources site

-Note: The PPR and PFR are best accessed utilizing Internet Explorer or by downloading and opening in Adobe Acrobat Reader
+Note: The PPR and PFR are best accessed utilizing Microsoft Edge or by downloading and opening in Adobe Acrobat Reader